snoozleEmily/library_system/README.md

 ## Introduction

 This repository was made as an University project.
 It is a library management system developed to help libraries organize their collections and manage book loans effectively.

+The code includes comments in Portuguese as the University's course is conducted in this language for clarity with the educational context.

 ## Disclaimer